Newborn sessions are about as unique of a session as you can get.

 3. The studio will be kept at balmy 85 degrees to keep your little one warm while in their birthday suit, so I recommend dressing in layers so that you can remove some if you get too warm.

 4. It is crucial to keep the baby awake for the majority of the morning before the shoot.
 Without this, we spend too much time getting them to sleep and not as much time photographing them.
-If you need to give the baby a bath to help keep them awake or get them naked, those are some tricks to use.
+A good trick to keeping them up is giving them a bath the morning of the session!

 5. The baby needs to be fed as much as possible during the 12 hours that precedes the session.
 This is especially true for breastfed babies.
 Feeding the baby an extra time or two (yes, I know it lasts 40 minutes) will help amazingly with getting them to sleep deeply.
 This will allow for baby to sleep as deeply and as long as possible.
 If you are already supplementing – the feeding just before the session is one to do this for, as